nareshdream/ROCm_prim/README.md

 parameter.
 The main "knobs" are usually the size of the block and the number of items processed by a single thread.

-rocPRIM has built-in default configurations for each of its primitives.
-In order to use the included configurations, you need to define the macro `ROCPRIM_TARGET_ARCH` as `803` if you want the algorithms optimized for gfx803 GCN version, or to `900` for gfx900.
+rocPRIM has built-in default configurations for each of its primitives, these will be used automatically based on the input types and the target architecture from the stream used.

 ## hipCUB